 Element How component supports corporate strategy Operation Maximum Performance targets and recovery provisions Long-term incentives To drive and reward our sustained performance, promote the retention of the leaders of the business and to align executive interests with those of shareholders.
 The Company can make long-term incentive awards of either performance shares or time-vesting restricted shares.
 For performance shares, vesting is dependent on the satisfaction of performance targets and continued service.
 Performance and vesting periods are normally three years.
 For time-vesting restricted shares, vesting is dependent on continued service and Remuneration Committee confirmation that Company and individual performance has been satisfactory over the vesting period.
 Vesting normally takes place in three equal annual tranches over a three-year period following grant.
 All awards will be subject to a two-year post-vesting holding period during which vested shares cannot be sold other than to settle tax.
 This post-vesting period continues post-cessation of employment.
 The Committee also has the discretion to adjust vesting levels of performance-related awards to override formulaic outcomes, taking into account similar factors as apply in relation to annual bonus awards, but by reference to the performance period.
 For the Chief Executive Officer, 600 percent of base salary.
 This will normally be split 300 percent of base salary in performance shares and 300 percent of base salary in time-vesting restricted shares.
 For other Executive Directors, 300 percent of base salary.
 This will normally be split 150 percent of salary in performance shares and 150 percent in time-vesting restricted shares.
 Participants may benefit from the value of dividends paid over the vesting period to the extent that awards vest.
 This benefit is delivered in the form of cash or additional shares at the time that awards vest.
+For performance shares, the performance period is normally three years.
 Up to 25 percent of a performance share award vests at threshold performance (0 percent vests below this), increasing to 100 percent pro-rata for maximum performance.
 Normally at least half of any performance share award will be measured against TSR targets with the remainder measured against relevant financial or strategic measures.
 Performance conditions are agreed by the Committee on an annual basis.
+For time-vesting restricted shares, there are no performance conditions other than the requirement for the Remuneration Committee to confirm a satisfactory level of Company and individual performance over the vesting period.
+Recovery and withholding provisions are in place for both performance and time-vesting restricted shares.
 Share ownership/ Holding Period Further aligns executives with investors, while encouraging employee share ownership.
 The Committee requires that Executive Directors who participate in a long-term incentive plan operated by the Company retain half of the net shares vesting under any long-term incentive plan until a shareholding requirement is met.
 Minimum of 400 percent of base salary for the Chief Executive Officer and a minimum of 200 percent of base salary for the other Executive Directors.
 None.